Last Updated on September 18, 2020

 Banner Elk, Blowing Rock, and neighbor Boone are a few of the best mountain towns and all within a short drive of each other.
 We love visiting Blowing Rock for its downtown and the amazing scenery (including hikes and waterfalls) that surrounds it.

-You can come for The Blowing Rock, shopping, their awesome restaurants, and walks around Moses H Cone Memorial Park.
-Or you can use Blowing Rock as your base for exploring the Blue Ridge Parkway, Grandfather Mountain, and more.
+You can come for The Blowing Rock, shopping, their awesome restaurants, and walks around Moses H Cone Memorial Park or the Glen Burney Trail.
+Or you can use Blowing Rock as your base for exploring the iconic Blue Ridge Parkway, the ubiquitous Grandfather Mountain, and more.

 Gardner Webb University calls Boiling Springs home and students and parents have a beautiful campus to explore.
 In fact, the town gets its name from the natural spring that feeds into GW’s campus.